Build frontend (SvelteKit)

 Write-Ahead Logging

 Forge inherits PostgreSQL's durability guarantees.
 All state changes (jobs, workflows, migrations) go through WAL.
-Committed transactions survive crashes.
-Point-in-time recovery possible.
-No data loss on unexpected termination.
+Committed transactions survive crashes, and point-in-time recovery is possible to minimize data loss on unexpected termination.

 Environment Variables